arp6333/Personal-Site/README.md

-A beautiful home page by and for Ellie Parobek
+A beautiful home page by and for Aniela/Ellie Parobek